courtney-palmer/Employ_Ease/README.md

 ### Prerequisites

 Before you begin, ensure that you have provided an API key to the config.ini file.
 This file is located in the root directory of the Employ Ease project.
 You can get an API key by signing up for the ChatGPT 3.5 API at https://chatgpt.com/.
+After signing up, you may generate your API key here: https://platform.openai.com/api-keys

 Once you have an API key, you can add it to the Communication section of the config.ini file

 ### Step-by-Step Installation